various handover improvements, meta-issue

 please create a separate ticket about missing automatic testing.
 We need proper TTCN-3 tests for all kinds of handover scenarios in the BSC, but that's not what this ticket was about originally.
 Also, this ticket is certainly not "New".

-#12 Updated by neels about 1 year ago
+Updated by neels over 4 years ago

 - Status changed from New to Stalled